John Stenberg

-John Holger Michael Stenberg (born 12 October 1992) is a Swedish professional footballer who plays as a defender for Örebro SK in the Swedish second tier league Superettan.
+John Holger Michael Stenberg (born 12 October 1992) is a Swedish professional footballer who plays as a defender for Örebro SK in the second tier league Superettan.

 Club career

 Phoenix Rising FC

 In December 2022, Stenberg signed with Phoenix Rising FC Stenberg was loaned back to Östers IF on 6 March 2023 due to issues with his work visa.
 He was recalled to join Phoenix in August 2023.

 Örebro SK

 On 10 June 2025 Stenberg signed for Örebro SK.
 He has signed a contract through the 2026 season.